 7. Appointed Artisan for Lawabana Sdn Bhd;

-8. Appointed Artisan for Danajamin Nasional Berhad for their annual event “Danajamin Mighty Run 2018”;
+8. Appointed Artisan for Danajamin Nasional Berhad for “Danajamin Mighty Run 2018”;

 9. Appointed Artisan for Shaftsbury 5star suites, Putrajaya;

 10. Appointed Artisan for Putrajaya Sculpture at Putra Square, Prime Minister’s Office, Putrajaya.

 11. Appointed Artisan for 6ft x 20 ft mural for Genius Kurnia, Kuala Lumpur.

 12. Appointed Artisan for 10ft x 9ft mural for SMK Seksyen 9, Shah Alam, Selangor, Malaysia.

 13.Appointed Artisan for a book “RISE_100 Stories Across Asean” under Maybank Foundation.